BaguetteBoiTuna/NTPU/AI-Based Eco-Driving for Autonomous Electric Vehicles.md

 While our approach did not involve complex machine learning models, the flexibility of Godot enabled us to script decision-making algorithms that adjust driving behaviors based on simulated environmental inputs, such as traffic signals and road conditions.

 Employing Godot provided a practical platform to demonstrate the principles of eco-driving and the potential benefits of AI integration in autonomous EVs.
 This approach facilitated a hands-on understanding of how intelligent systems can enhance vehicle energy efficiency, even within a simplified simulation framework.

+## Methodology

+### 1. Problem Analysis

+We identified key factors impacting energy consumption, including:

+- Inefficient driving behaviors (e.g., excessive acceleration and braking).
+- Lack of real-time communication between vehicles and the environment.
+- Limited integration of eco-driving strategies in current systems.

+This analysis informed the design of our simulation, which replicates these challenges in a controlled environment.

+### 2. Solution Design

+Our solution integrates:

+1. Algorithmic Eco-Driving:
+   - Developed a simplified algorithm to adjust acceleration and braking based on real-time inputs.
+   - Focused on optimizing driving patterns with minimal computational overhead.
+2. Vehicle-to-Environment Communication:
+   - Simulated real-time data exchange (traffic lights) to influence vehicle behavior dynamically.

+### 3. Simulation Development

+- Scenario Design:
+- Created traffic and road conditions to test the algorithm, including stop-and-go and steady cruising scenarios.
+- Algorithm Integration:
+- Integrated decision-making logic into vehicle models, fine-tuning parameters to prioritize energy efficiency.